 13. Improved customer satisfaction and retention

-The 10 key steps to setup a CRM with a customer relationship consultancy
+What are the 10 key steps to setup a CRM with a customer relationship consultancy?

 1. Vet the suppliers and ask the hard questions